cyevgeniy/universal/ssg/11ty/content/docs/structure.md

 **_includes** directory contains templates that describe html markup for your site.

-**content** directory contains content of your site.
-This is the place where you should create new files.
-We'll talk about its internals later.
+**content** directory is where your content lives.
+Blog posts, about pages, everything is here.

+**img** directory is for all your images.

 **public** directory contains minified CSS.